 When answering these questions, think strategically about how you can link your answers to medicine.
 These types of questions are designed to throw you off a little.
 Remain calm and answer intelligently.
 You will probably have a chance to show your humor off with these types of questions.

-The MMI is used in the admissions process to evaluate your communication skills, professionalism, and ethical decision-making amongst all of the other traits you possess.
+The MMI is used in the admissions process to evaluate your communication skills, professionalism, and ethical decision-making, among the other traits you possess.

 Admissions committees use the MMI as an admission tool to aid the process because it is generally seen as more reliable than other interview formats.
 Evidence shows that the MMI is a less-biased and more feasible way to gain valuable information on candidates.
 It highlights how they would act in real-life situations and contexts.